 Ultimate Guide to Outdoor Security Cameras in your home

-If you have ever had anything stolen right of your door step or your car broken into on your driveway, the likelihood of ever catching the thief is low.
-A great deterrent for would be thieves is an outdoor security camera, upgrading your home security to include an external cameras is a practical and effective way to protect your home giving you peace of mind whilst you’re out.
+If you have ever had anything stolen right outside your door step or your car broken into on your driveway, the likelihood of ever catching the thief is low.
+A great deterrent for any would be thieves out there are an outdoor security cameras, upgrading your home security to include outdoor cameras are a practical and effective way to protect your home giving you peace of mind whilst you’re out.

 These rough and ready devices are built to withstand extreme weather conditions like snow, rain and sudden temperature drops and rises.
-The majority of the variations you can purchase can connect to your WIFI network and live stream video footage of your home directly to your smart phone and can be set up to send an alert when something is outside your house.
+The majority of the variations you can purchase can connect to your WIFI network and live stream video footage of the outside of your home directly to your smart phone and can be set up to send an alert when something is moving outside your house.

 How is video stored?

 Video can either be stored digitally in systems such as the cloud or there can be a hard copy that is saved to a DVD and/or a NVR.

 Can outdoor security cameras work with other products?

 Some outdoor security cameras are compatible with products such as Google Assistant or Amazon Alexa but this would be depended on the make and model of the camera.
 The majority of smart outdoor cameras have an app or a link that would allow you to connect your phone to the camera’s livestream.

 What you need to consider with outdoor security cameras